 Managing the Emerald Ash Borer

-If the EAB is detected in the City of Greeley, to prevent the spread in Colorado, the Colorado Department of Agriculture will impose and enforce a quarantine on the movement of ash tree products (i.e. chipped wood, branches, logs, stumps and firewood).
+If the EAB is detected in the City of Greeley, to prevent the further spread in Colorado, the Colorado Department of Agriculture will impose and enforce a quarantine on the movement of ash tree products (i.e., chipped wood, branches, logs, stumps and firewood).
 If that happens, a landfill will be identified for public disposal of EAB-infested material.
-The City of Greeley Forestry Program maintains an inventory of publicly owned trees and that includes all varieties of ash trees.
-City staff will immediately begin determining the health of each infected tree located on city property and treat or replace it depending on its health.
+The City of Greeley Forestry Program maintains an inventory of publicly owned trees, and that includes all varieties of ash trees.
+City staff will immediately begin determining the health of each infected tree located on city property and treat or replace it, depending on its health.